jparanda/secret-santa/README.md

 mvn clean package
 ```

 * The above command will create a jar artifact named `secret-santa-0.0.1-SNAPSHOT.jar` so this is the service packaged
   with all necessary to run.

+## Usage

 Execute the following command to up and run the service:

 ```
 java -jar secret-santa-0.0.1-SNAPSHOT.jar